sajid-munawar/Capstone_Javascript/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Leaderboard
+# Resturant Website Application

-> This is a website that allows users to add scores with their name
+> This is a website that allows users to look, like and comment on their favourite meal.

 ## Built With